 Hardwearing and affordable, this jute rug is ideal for young families or people with pets.
 The dark color hides imperfections, while the jute is resistant to scuffs and scratches.

 This watercolor rug from Note Design Studio in Stockholm has a beautiful multifaceted texture that provides just enough visual interest without being overpowering.

 There is nothing like a washed-out vintage Oushak rug to give a room an understated luxe look.
 Though they are on the pricier side, they are long-lasting, and will stand the test of time.

 West Elm's Lucent rug collection has a silky smooth finish and a subtle shine that makes it look expensive and luxe without the price tag.
 It's available in a few different color options, so you can find something that suits your space.

 This Serena & Lily rug has the look and feel of a traditional dhurrie.
-It's just the right canvas for a relaxed room.
+It's just the right canvas for a relaxed, neutral room.